Policy

 Our Priorities

-During the 2022-23 legislative session, we are prioritizing 8 key issues facing Kentucky students.
+During the legislative session, we prioritize 8 key issues facing Kentucky students.

 student representation